giantswarm/fmt/kubernetes/annotations_and_labels.md

 - `giantswarm.io/organization` - value should contain guest cluster's
   organization ID as displayed in the front-end `giantswarm.io/organization=track-hunter`.
-- `giantswarm.io/randomkey` - value should contain type of the randomkey stored in secret.
-E.g. `giantswarm.io/randomkey=encryption` for guest API -> etcd encryption at rest.
+- `giantswarm.io/randomkey` - value should contain randomkey name as defined in github.com/giantswarm/randomkeys repo.
+This is used in encryption Secrets.

 ## Common Labels (for guest cluster services)